ssorj/quiver/README.md

-The `quiver` command is a wrapper that invokes an implementation executable using standard arguments.  `quiver` tries to take responsibility for 'cooking' its inputs so implementations can focus on mechanics.
+The `quiver` command is a wrapper that invokes an implementation executable using standard arguments.  `quiver` tries to take responsibility for "cooking" its inputs so implementations can focus on mechanics.
 By the same token, implementation outputs are intentionally left raw so `quiver` can do the work of presenting the results.